MouseLand/Kilosort/README.md

-# Kilosort3: automated spike sorting with template matching, drift correction and fancy clustering on GPUs #
+# Kilosort3: spike sorting on GPUs with template matching, drift correction and fancy clustering #

 Now is the best time to post feedback (good or bad) so please use Github issues freely!